Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ***Repairing or Replacing the Defender.*** If the [:spell-lv0: Mending] spell is cast on the Defender, it regains 2d6 Hit Points.
 If it has died within the last hour, you can use your Smith's Tools as an action to revive it, provided you are within 5 feet of it and you expend a spell slot of level 1 or higher.
 The Steel Defender returns to life after 1 minute with all its Hit Points restored.

-At the end of a Long Rest, you can create a new Steel Defender if you have Smith's Tools with you.
+At the end of a **:rest-long: Long Rest**, you can create a new Steel Defender if you have Smith's Tools with you.
 If you already have a Defender from this feature, the first one immediately perishes.
 The Defender also perishes if you die.

 ### Level 5: Extra Attack